Simple Balanced Meals: Pasta & Meatballs with Puttanesca Sauce

 Caro Davies is a former art-director turned writer and content-creator, and editor behind UK lifestyle blog The Listed Home.
 She writes about home-related topics, from interiors and DIY to food and craft.
 The Listed Home has been featured in various publications, including Ideal Home, Grazia, and Homes & Antiques magazines.

-12 thoughts on “Simple Balanced Meals: Pasta & Meatballs with Puttanesca Sauce”
+12 thoughts on “How to Make Pasta & Meatballs with Puttanesca Sauce”

 1. This is are really interesting dish with lots of different flavours I wouldn’t have thought to put together.
 Thanks for sharing and will give this a go.